MFMokbel/jarm-cpp/README.md

 * querying a server
   - ex., jarmcpp.exe -d google.com -p 443 -v
   - if the option `-p` is not specified, 443 is assumed
-    - option `-p` takes a list of ports comma separated, if necessary.
-The first port it connects to successfully, is the one taken irrespective of whether the server accepts TLS/SSL connection over this port or not
+    - option `-p` takes a list of ports comma-separated, if necessary.
+The first port it connects to successfully is the one taken irrespective of whether the server accepts TLS/SSL connection over this port or not
   - `-v` is for printing the raw jarm fingerprint of every request/response
-* querying a list of servers and saving results into a csv file
+* querying a list of servers and saving results into a CSV file
   - ex., jarmcpp.exe -f <file_domains_list> -c
-  - `-f` is for loading a file with list of servers (one server per line; lines that start with ';' or '//' are ignored)
+  - `-f` is for loading a file with the list of servers (one server per line; lines that start with ';' or '//' are ignored)
-  - `-c` is for saving the results to a csv file with the name "jarmcpp\_\<date\>\_\<time\>\_<am|pm>.csv"
+  - `-c` is for saving the results to a CSV file with the name "jarmcpp\_\<date\>\_\<time\>\_<am|pm>.csv"
 * printing the raw per-request fingerprint
    - `-v` (for ex., jarmcpp.exe -d mfmokbel.com -v)
 ```